bahrus/templ-mount/README.md

     })
 </script>
 ```

+If streaming is *not* used (when "stream" is not present or the content is already downloaded), an event can now be fired *before* the content has been added to the tree.
+Manipulation of the pre-committed DOM is now considerably cheaper.

 Even if the stream attribute is present, event 'template-cloned' will also be fired if the url was already downloaded